clear-code/lua-web-driver/docs/tutorial/index.md

 * You should not make too many threads.
 Because eache thread becomes slow due to start the Firefox every each thread.

 * LuaWebDriver can't resume a job.
-  * If you quit `luajit` process in the middle, you must execute job from the beginning.
+  * If you quit `luajit` process in the middle, the job executes from the beginning.
 A check of a duplicate job is reset also.

 * You need not implement end processing for each thread especially.
 Because if end processing for each thread execute in [`web-driver.ThreadPool:join()`][thread-pool-join].